Summaries of how to take direct trains from The Netherlands to Austria, Belgium, France, Great Britain, Germany and Switzerland

 Four train services now take the main railway line from The Netherlands to Germany, and they are:

-(1) The ICE trains which travel on these two routes:
+(1) The ICE trains which travel on this route:

 There are frequent trains from both Den Haag and Rotterdam which connect into these trains in Utrecht.